vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/5.2/compliance-kit/README.md

 https://brcm.tech/vcf-security

-The current target of this redirected link, as well as many other resources, can be found in [LINKS.md](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/LINKS.md)
+[LINKS.md](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/LINKS.md) lists the current target of this redirect and other resources.